 Will I receive confirmation when I have my watch registered?

-Registration cards seldom get lost in the post, and we receive pretty much everything that is sent to us online.
-That’s why you can safely assume that your registration has reached us.
-We do not currently confirm its receipt simply because we get a great deal of post from our customers and retailers.
-We also suspect our customers are also happy not to receive too much mail from companies.
+You can safely assume that your registration has reached us.
+We do not currently confirm its receipt simply because we get a great deal of post on a daily basis from our customers and retailers.
+And we suspect our customers are also happy not to receive too much mail from companies.
 And happy that we simply make such great watches.

 And what should I do if I encounter some unexpected problem, or if something doesn't work as it should?